9K38 Igla: Yugoslavia

 During Operation Allied Force, two A-10 Thunderbolt II aircraft were hit by Igla-1E missiles.
-On 2 May 1999, one A-10 was hit over Kosovo and was forced to make an emergency landing at Skopje Airport in Macedonia due to damage.
+On 2 May 1999, one A-10 was hit over Kosovo and was forced to make an emergency landing at Skopje Airport in north Macedonia due to damage.
 The following day, an A-10 was hit beneath the cockpit, however serious damage was avoided due to the warhead failing to detonate.

 Chechnya

 The 2002 Khankala Mi-26 crash occurred on 19 August 2002 when a team of Chechen separatists brought down a Russian Mil Mi-26 helicopter in a minefield with an Igla; this resulted in the death of 127 Russian soldiers in the greatest loss of life in the history of helicopter aviation.
-It was also the most deadly aviation disaster ever suffered by the Russian armed forces, as well as their worst loss of life in a single day since 1999.
+It was also the most deadly aviation disaster ever suffered by the Russian armed forces.

 Egypt

 On 26 January 2014, the militant group Ansar Bait al-Maqdis shot down an Egyptian Mi-17 over the northern Sinai peninsula using a suspected Igla-1E or Igla.
 How the group came to obtain the weapon is currently unknown.